-Create two SD card images using any internet connected computer (eg a Mac or Windows computer).
-One card for the internet connected Raspberry Pi and one card for the Air-gapped Raspberry Pi.
+Create two identical micro SD card images using any internet-connected computer (eg a Mac or Windows computer).
+One card for the Pi 4, and one card for the Pi Zero.

-shasum -a 256 NameOfTheFile (there should be a digital signature output.
-Compare it is the same as the published signature)
+shasum -a 256 xxxxxxxxx (Replace xxxxxxxxx with the name of the downloaded file.)
+There should be a hash output.
+Compare it is the same as the published hash.

-I was unable to find the digital signature for this.
-If you know how, please let me know and I’ll update this article.
+I was unable to find the hash or the digital signature for this.

 Etcher is self explanatory to use.
 Insert your micro SD card and flash the Raspberry Pi software (